MHasan1234/Spotify-Clone/README.md

 # Spotify-Clone
-This is clone of Spotify Music Website.
+This is a clone of Spotify Music Website.